ashleyvsch/ashleyvsch.github.io/resources/galaxy-tutorial.md

 > - In "Does the input have read pairs?"
 >   - select "Yes, paired-end and count them as 1 single fragment" from the drop bar

+**Check featureCounts Results**

+To analyze the results of `featureCounts`, we will use `MultiQC`.

 > **MultiQC <i class="fas fa-wrench"></i><i class="fas fa-gear"></i>** with the following parameters:
 > - In the Results box
 >   - Which tool was used to generate logs?
->     - featureCounts
+>     - `featureCounts`
->   - + Insert featureCounts output
+>   - + Insert `featureCounts` output
->     - select each of the summary report outputs from featureCounts
+>     - select each of the summary report outputs from `featureCounts`
 > - **<i class="fas fa-play"></i> Run Tool**

-**Check featureCounts Results**

 At this point, you have two options.
 You can run DESeq2 on Galaxy or on R. I like to run DESeq on R since I can generate plots and other items directly.
-To do this, download the featureCounts results and follow the next tutorial!
+To do this, download the `featureCounts` results and follow the next tutorial!

 # References